-And that on the one hand, the people had no other business, the deeds you now are accomaranticipate very different results for the American the Mexican people, poeople.
-"National Glory" is rather an expensive luxury, "I has been asas the Americans will ere long discover.
-It has been Madrid, ruled Mexico, reserving her offices for esestimated that the Mexican war is costing the Ameri- Europeans, subjecting her trade to vexatious penaleccan people not less than hulf a million dollars a day. ties, and aggrandising a lazy church and a voluptuous WWhat the war will cost if the conquest of Mexico, arand the subjugation of its people is intended, may be coconjectured from the fact, that the extermination of a a few hundred Indians in Florida cost upwards of 4040,000,000 dollars.
-War costs will compel war tataxes, these will be found inadequate, and war-loans mount then be had recourse to; lastly, the war taxes of gun sawdust sent us by Mr. Turner to experiis altogether put out of question that the assassins did they complained without using the swords which they be looked by you as a principle of indulgent liberality, when taken by the police.
-A member of the comis altogether put out of question that the assassins did they complained without using the swords which they be complained without using the swords which they complained wi mount be kept up even when peace is established, to and explosive powers were less than that of gunpapay back the monies borrowed-or, perhaps, as in powder, we have no doubt that sawdust or any other standing army every year becoming more formidable must be maintained even in time of peace to keep down Mexico, or to keep possession of any of the provinces wrong from that Republic.
+ithstanding our sympathy for the Mexicans, putting an end to their factions and feuds, and superstition. he whole people in one mass, inspiring all the war will cost if the conquest of Mexico, army at the expense of industry. te subjugation of its people is intended, may be stored from the fact, that the extermination of hundred Indians in Florida cost upwards of dollars.
+War costs will compel war these will be found inadequate, and war-loans this is not the worst.
+War-loans and war- of nitric acid.-Athewum. will add to the present crew of usurers, taxstanding army every year becoming more formidable must be maintained even in time of peace to keep down Mexico, or to keep possession of any of the provinces wrung from that Republic.
 As to a cordial union of the Mexican people with the Americans, the idea is mere moonshine; the Mexicans may be conquered, but will not fraternise-at least in the present generation.
-Here, then, besides wounded soldiers to be pensioned, commanders to be rewarded and the spent war munitions to be replaced; there will be when a peace comes, a useless and mischievous military force to maintain, at once expen sive and dangerous; a drain upon the pockets of the people, and inimicable to the safety of Republicar institutions.
-It would be easy to enlarge upon these possible evils, but enough.
-We shall be reminded, that we have forgotten the other side of the account.
-The addition of territory, population, and wealth, which the conquests in Mexico will bring to the United States Commonwealth.
-As regards the wealth, remembering British conquests in India and elsowhere, and judging by analogy, we do not anticipate that the people of the Union will have any very large share of the plunder, that may be swept from "the halls of the Montezzmas," or pillaged from the mines of Potosi.
-As regards population, we fancy the Union is very likely to "gain a loss," if we may take for granted the following description of the population of New Mexico, which we take from an American journal, the St. Louis New Era:-
+Here, then, besides wounded soldiers to be pensioned, commanders to be rewarded. and the spent war munitions to be replaced; there will be when a peace comes, a useless and mis-chievous military force to maintain, at once expensive and dangerous; a drain upon the pockets of the people, and inimicable to the safety of Republican institutions.
+It would be easy to enlarge upon these possible flaving passures of the city which the last time I evils, but enough.
+We shall be reminded, that we reled over many regreen fields, but which are now have forgotten the other side of the account.
+The hadseen them note by the divergence of the account.
+The addition of territory, population, and wealth, which conted compacts which are the city except for necessary business the conquests in Mexico will bring to the United I never traction, as the sight of its "improvements," as or cliser ration, as the sight of its "improvements," as States Commonwealth.
+As regards the wealth, reor cheer rance, the same feelings, I ima they are called, gives me exactly the same feelings, I ima they are called, gives me exactly the same feelings, I ima membering British conquests in India and elsewhere, they are called, gives and canny the inhabitants of a country and judging by analogy, we do not anticipate that gine, as are entertained by the inhabitants of a country and judging by analogy, we do not anticipate that the people of the Union will have any very large just ravages seems destined to be the living tomb instraysged by an example of the Union will have any very large share of the plunder, that may be swept from "the halls of the Montezzmas," or pillaged from the mines of several human beings.
+If it is a distribution of the anomaly independent of Potosi.
+As regards population, we fancy the assignable family, there are the upper stories, and the assignable family, there are the upper stories, and the independent of Potosi.
+As regards population, we fancy the Union is very likely to "gain a loss," if we may underground kitchens for the spacious apartments for take for granted the following description of the population of New Mexico, which we take from an American journal, the St. Louis New Era:-